2KAbhishek/termux2k/README.md

 ## More Info

-Want the complete CLI experience on your nix system too?
-Have a look at [Dotfiles](https://github.com/2kabhishek/Dotfiles)
+Want the complete CLI experience on your workstation too?
+Have a look at [dots2k](https://github.com/2kabhishek/dots2k)

 Looking for my `neovim` configs?
-See [nvim](https://github.com/2kabhishek/nvim)
+See [nvim2k](https://github.com/2kabhishek/nvim2k)

 Looking for my `tmux` configs?
 See [tmux2k](https://github.com/2kabhishek/tmux2k)